jellyfin-archive/jellyfin-docs/general/networking/letsencrypt.md

 First, you need to determine a few things.

-> [!NOTE]
-> Make sure you have a CNAME for Jellyfin with your DNS provider before proceeding.
+1. **MAKE SURE YOU HAVE A CNAME FOR JELLYFIN WITH YOUR DNS PROVIDER BEFORE PROCEEDING**

-1. Where you wish to store information regarding Let's Encrypt (docker calls these "volumes")
+2. Where you wish to store information regarding Let's Encrypt (docker calls these "volumes")
-2. What subdomain or subfolder you wish to use with Let's Encrypt (ex. jellyfin.example.com)
+3. What subdomain or subfolder you wish to use with Let's Encrypt (ex. jellyfin.example.com)
-3. What timezone you wish to use
+4. What timezone you wish to use
-4. If you'll be using either HTTP-01 or DNS-01 for challenges.
+5. If you'll be using either HTTP-01 or DNS-01 for challenges.
-5. What network you'll be running on (I'd recommend the default macvlan network called "br0")
+6. What network you'll be running on (I'd recommend the default macvlan network called "br0")
-6. What IP you want your container running on
+7. What IP you want your container running on
-7. What ports you'll be using (ex.
+8. What ports you'll be using (ex.
 180 for port 80, and 1443 for 443)
-8. Make sure ports 80 (if using http validation) and 443 are forwarded to the docker container from your router (instructions vary upon manufacturer)
+9. Make sure ports 80 (if using http validation) and 443 are forwarded to the docker container from your router (instructions vary upon manufacturer)
-9. What user will the container be running as (you can determine the PUID and PGID by running `id` (replacing "user" with the username of the user the container will be running as)
+10. What user will the container be running as (you can determine the PUID and PGID by running `id` (replacing "user" with the username of the user the container will be running as)

 List of DNS Plugins [here](https://certbot.eff.org/docs/using.html#dns-plugins) if using DNS-01 challenge.